bluz71/fly16-bat/README.md

 =====

-_fly16_ is a syntax highlighting theme for the [bat](https://github.com/sharkdp/bat) utility that is designed to match the [moonfly](https://github.com/bluz71/vim-moonfly-colors) & [nightfly](https://github.com/bluz71/vim-nightfly-guicolors) Vim/Neovim colorschemes (and associated terminal themes).
+_fly16_ is a syntax highlighting theme for the [bat](https://github.com/sharkdp/bat) utility that is suitable to use with the [moonfly](https://github.com/bluz71/vim-moonfly-colors) & [nightfly](https://github.com/bluz71/vim-nightfly-guicolors) Vim/Neovim colorschemes (and their associated terminal themes).

-_fly16_ is a derivation of the _bat_'s existing _base16_ theme but with specific tweaks to better match both _moonfly_ and _nightfly_, especially when used as a previewer with the [fzf.vim](https://github.com/junegunn/fzf.vim) plugin.
+_fly16_ is a derivation of the _bat_'s existing _base16_ theme but with specific tweaks to adapt to both _moonfly_ and _nightfly_, especially when used as a previewer with the [fzf.vim](https://github.com/junegunn/fzf.vim) plugin.

 Installation